Saturday, August 17, 2024

 In the locker room, Splash approaches Steele and tells him of his plan to get Cougar back into the ring.
 Steele isn't having a bar of it, telling Splash that he doesn't do favours for anyone.

 Johnny Cougar is again absent in his own comic as the action focuses on Splash and his manoeuvrings.
 This week was building up the character of Steele, and this was done efficiently through the bout we were shown.
 We saw that he is a strong character, a dirty fighter, and he has a mean streak that bodes well for any challenge against Johnny.
 Apart from this introduction, the story didn't progress much as the foundation was laid for the story to be built upon in the coming weeks.
-We still have a least one more episode, and possibly more, before Splash wins over Steele, and then Johnny Cougar, from where we stand now it looks like this story may run for quite some time.
+We still have at least one more episode, and possibly more, before Splash wins over Steele, and then Johnny Cougar.
+From where we stand now, it looks like this story may run for quite some time.
 I wouldn't be surprised if this current storyline wraps up at Christmas, just in time for Johnny to wish everyone a happy new year.

 Rating: 6/10